 Search Engine Optimization

-Setting up a quality personal website is only half of the process.
-To make it accessible to the target audience and to make it rank high in the search engines, you have to take care of its proper optimization.
+Content matters.
+And so does its proper indexing.
+To make your website accessible to the target audience and to make it rank high in the search engines, you have to take care of its proper optimization.
 This is what the process involves:

 - Keyword Optimization: Research and include relevant keywords in your website content.
 Use tools like Google Keyword Planner or SEMrush to identify keywords related to your niche or industry.
 Include these keywords naturally into your headings, content, meta titles and descriptions.